COAS visits COD, inaugurates APS Cobbe Lines

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa visited the Central Ordnance Depot (COD) Rawalpindi on Tuesday, said a press release issued here by Inter-Services Public Relations (ISPR), the media wing of Pakistan Army.
+RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa visited Central Ordnance Depot (COD) Rawalpindi on Tuesday, said a press release issued here by Inter Services Public Relations (ISPR), the media wing of Pakistan Army.

+The COAS visited various facilities and infrastructures of the depot, handling vast range of specialised equipment and clothing items for Army.

+Meanwhile, Chief of Army Staff inaugurated Army Public School (APS) Cobbe Lines Rawalpindi on Tuesday.
+The school has the capacity to accommodate 1,200 students with allied education facilities, said a press release.

-RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa visited the Central Ordnance Depot (COD) Rawalpindi on Tuesday, said a press release issued here by Inter-Services Public Relations (ISPR), the media wing of Pakistan Army.
+RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa visited Central Ordnance Depot (COD) Rawalpindi on Tuesday, said a press release issued here by Inter Services Public Relations (ISPR), the media wing of Pakistan Army.

+The COAS visited various facilities and infrastructures of the depot, handling vast range of specialised equipment and clothing items for Army.